 Thriving from the 9th to the 15th centuries, Khmers ruled over an empire that stretched from Myanmar to Vietnam.
 Nowadays, the complex covers an area of more than 1000 square kilometers (400 square miles), and it’s among the most important and well preserved archeological sites in Asia.

 The Grand Temple of the complex – Angkor Wat, was built in the early 12th century initially as a spiritual home for the Hindu god Vishnu but later transformed into a Buddhist temple.

 With its magnificent ancient-stone spires, beautiful ornaments, and picturesque silhouette it’s no wonder that Angkor Wat is not just one of the hundreds of temples in the area but a masterpiece relic of human history revered strongly enough to be on the national flag of Cambodia and on their money.

 Angkor Wat Sunrise Spots

 Let’s get to the point now.
-There are a few spots to make a gorgeous Angkor Wat sunrise photo and one ultimate place to take the iconic Angkor Wat sunrise photo.
+There are a few spots to make a gorgeous photo and one ultimate place where you can take the iconic sunrise photo.

-The left reflecting pool in front of the temple (aka the ultimate spot)
+The left reflecting pool (aka the ultimate sunrise spot)

 The right reflecting pool